 Simeon blessed them and told Mary, his mother: ‘Behold, he is set for the fall and rise of many in Israel and for a sign to be contradicted [rejected]—indeed, a sword will pass through your own soul—so that the inmost thoughts of many people might be revealed.’Luke 2:34-35 (Raymond Brown translation).

 This passage is commonly misconstrued to mean that the sword of sorrow would pass through Mary’s soul when she witnessed the death of her son.
 Joseph Smith was also fond of this approach.
-When he revised this verse as part of his reworking of the Bible, he changed the word “sword” to “spear” and made Jesus the intended victim so as to create an obvious reference to the spear thrust into the side of the Savior while he was on the cross: “—Yea, a spear shall pierce through him to the wounding of thine own soul also, that the thoughts of many hearts may be revealed.”
+When he revised this verse as part of his reworking of the Bible, he changed the word “sword” to “spear” and made Jesus, not Mary, the intended object of the weapon so as to create an obvious reference to the spear thrust into the side of the Savior while he was on the cross: “—Yea, a spear shall pierce through him to the wounding of thine own soul also, that the thoughts of many hearts may be revealed.”

-Second, why would God wish to reveal to Mary the gruesome circumstances of her son’s death and the attendant sorrow she would experience?
+Also, why would God wish to reveal to Mary the gruesome circumstances of her son’s death and the attendant sorrow she would experience?
 It is highly unlikely she could even comprehend such a revelation.
-More to the point, it would serve no theological purpose.
+More to the point, it would serve no theological or spiritual purpose.

 We fail to comprehend Simeon’s second oracle because we are not well versed in the Old Testament.
 This sacred text was the lodestar for first century Jews in Palestine.
 It was the prism through which they processed the words of their religious leaders, something Luke—and Christ—clearly understood.
-The first two chapters of his gospel, and that of Matthew, are replete with Old Testament allusions, and the Second Oracle of Simeon is no exception.
+The first two chapters of his gospel, and those of Matthew, are replete with Old Testament allusions.
+The Second Oracle of Simeon is no exception.

 Simeon is echoing the words of Ezekiel 14:17 (KJV) where we read that the Lord, by the way of judgment, decrees: “Sword, go through the land; so that I cut off man and beast from it.”
 Ezekiel’s edict seems to have been well known since it is quoted in the Sibylline Oracles to describe the invasion of Egypt by Antiochus Epiphanes (ca. 170 B.C.): “For a sword will pass through the midst of you.”